Why you need an enterprise marketing taxonomy [and how to build one]

 Ultimately, an enterprise marketing taxonomy is the first step to unifying data formats.
 This will make analytics faster and more accurate and content easier to find and use across the organization.

-Five signs your organization needs a shared marketing taxonomy
+Five signs your marketing organization needs a shared and solid taxonomy

 The short answer to the question ‘which organizations need an enterprise-wide marketing taxonomy’ is: any multi-business-unit organization that cares about analyzing the performance of experiences, campaigns, and content or wants to use the full scope of their metadata.